julelang/manual/src/std/jule-sema.md

 `fn find_field(mut self, ident: str): &FieldIns`\
 Returns field by identifier.\
 Returns nil reference if not exist any field in this identifier.

+`fn same(self, s: &StructIns): bool`\
+Reports whether instances are same.\
+Returns true if declarations and generics are same.

 ---